MahendranadhS/Tesla-Simulate/README.md

 ## Features
 - Interactive model customization (exterior and interior)
-- Live previews of selections
+- Live previews of customizations
-- Virtual navigation through a dealership
+- Virtual navigation through a each variants of customization

 ## Technologies Used
 - **Programming Language**: Java